University of Pennsylvania

 - For Wharton MBA: Wharton's team-based discussion (TBD) component is unique.
 It assesses how you collaborate, not just how you present individually.
 Practice group dynamics, not just solo interview skills.

-FAQs: Penn for Indian Students
+FAQs: University of Pennsylvania for Indian Students

 Is Penn the same as Wharton?